Stochastic approximate state conversion for entanglement and general quantum resource theories

-In all quantum resource theories there exist pairs of states which do not allow neither for deterministic nor probabilistic conversion.
+In most quantum resource theories there exist pairs of states which do not allow neither for deterministic nor probabilistic conversion.
 In such a case, it is always possible to achieve an approximate transformation between $\rho$ and $\sigma$ with conversion fidelity

 where the maximum is taken over all free operations $\Lambda_{\mathrm f}$ and $F(\rho,\sigma)=[\tr(\sqrt{\rho}\sigma\sqrt{\rho})^{1/2}]^{2}$.
-In the resource theory of entanglement, the optimal achievable fidelity between two bipartite pure states has been given in~\cite{Vidal_approx}.
-In the resource theory of imaginarity, the optimal fidelity is known for all (pure and mixed) initial states $\rho$, if the target state $\sigma$ is the maximally imaginary state \cite{Wu_PRL,IM2}.
+Closed expressions for the optimal achievable fidelity have been noted for various resource theories, for examples, entanglement \cite{Vidal_approx}, coherence \cite{PhysRevResearch.4.023199}, imaginarity \cite{Wu_PRL,IM2}.
 Results concerning approximate transformations in general resource theories have also been presented in~\cite{RegulaPhysRevA.101.062315}.

 Probabilistic and approximate conversion are special cases of a more general transformation: while probabilistic conversion is assumed to produce a state with unit fidelity, approximate conversion is producing a state with unit probability.
 Very little is known about the intermediate regime between probabilistic and approximate transformations \cite{regula2021probabilistic,Fang_2019,Regula_distillation}.
 For investigating this intermediate regime, we define the \emph{fidelity for stochastic approximate state conversion}.
 It quantifies the maximal fidelity for the transformation from $\rho$ to $\sigma$ with a conversion probability at least $p$: